Winter-Proof Your Home with Durable Stucco Solutions

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-If your inspection reveals significant damage, choosing the right repair material is critical for weather resistance.
+If your inspection reveals sections that need replacement, choosing the right material for Southern California winters is key:

 |---|---|---|

-Most leaks do not happen in the middle of the wall; they happen at the transitions.
+Most structural stucco leaks do not occur in the flat center of a wall; they happen at junctions and transitions:

 Related Resources